Monday, August 25, 2008

 Carry on?
 All you quiet dreamers carry on

-I was a little stiff and sore by Sunday, it was hard to move quickly, but I made me go as quickly as I could the whole day.
+By Sunday, I was a little stiff and sore.
+It was hard to move quickly, but I made myself go as quickly as I could the whole day.
 Good training.
-In the words of Alan, “keep moving” is what I practiced!
+In Alan's words, "keep moving" is what I practice!

 Many years have gone by